Max amount of FITech students: 100

 Students learn the main problems, models and methods of software engineering, including traditional and agile/lean software development.
 The main software engineering activities, including software requirements engineering, design, implementation, testing and deployment are covered.
 Supporting workflows, e.g. configuration management and project management are also discussed.

-After the course, students have a working understanding of software development in industry and the necessary knowledge and skills to pursue further studies in software engineering.
+- you have a working understanding of software development in industry, as well as the necessary knowledge and skills to pursue further studies in software engineering.

-Students can present and motivate the phases of software engineering (requirements engineering, software architecture, software design and implementation, software testing, software evolution) and the main cross-cutting activities of software engineering (software processes, agile software development, configuration management).
+- you can present and motivate the phases of software engineering (requirements engineering, software architecture, software design and implementation, software testing, software evolution) and the main crosscutting activities of software engineering (software processes, agile software development, configuration management).

 More information in Aalto University’s WebOodi course page.